yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

     def get_batch(self, i, seq_len):
         source = self.data
-        # incase we're in the end of the data, so take the rest of the words
+        # in case we're in the end of the data, so take the rest of the words
         seq_len = min(seq_len, len(source) - 1 - i)
         # the targets are offset by one words and are flattened
         return source[i:i+seq_len], source[i+1:i+1+seq_len].view(-1)
 ```

 One cool trick in the dataloader above, in the randomization of the BPTT; which is taken from the AWD LSTM.
-Instead of always grabing 70 words for each epoch, and to add some form of data augmentation (like for batch shuffling in computer vision, which we can do in NLP given that the order of the words is important) we can randomly change the sequence length.
+Instead of always grabing 70 words for each epoch, and to add some form of data augmentation (like for batch shuffling in computer vision, which we cannot do in NLP given that the order of the words is important) we can randomly change the sequence length.
 So 95% of the time, we will use bptt (i.e. 70) but 5% of the time, we’ll use half that.
 Then the sequence length will be a normally distributed random number with that average and a standard deviation of 5, So the sequence length is seventy-ish and that means every time we go through, we are getting slightly different batches as a little bit of extra randomness.

-### The language model
+###  4.2. <a name='Thelanguagemodel'></a>The language model

 We are going to create a custom learner, a custom model data class, and a custom model class.